-Our Medical staff includes our Medical Director and two Psychiatrists as well as our full time on site Registered Nurse.
-Each client is give a full blood work up and the results are reviewed by our medical staff and interpreted to the client.
+Our Medical staff includes our Medical Director, Psychiatrists, and a full time on site Registered Nurse.
+Each client is given a full blood work up, and the results are reviewed by our medical staff and interpreted to the client.

 Loss of control

-We know the barriers to successful drug and alcohol treatment that a person’s environment of people, places and things cause and provide a safe a supportive living environment.
+We know the barriers to successful drug and alcohol treatment that a person’s environment can causewhen the people, places and things around them exert a negative influence.That’s why we strive to provide a safe and supportive living environment.

-Addictions deplete critical neural transmitters and we have developed a proprietary formula of vitamins, minerals and amino acids that are tailored to the individual based on their hair analysis and their substances of abuse.
+Addictions deplete critical neurotransmitters, and we have developed a proprietary formula of vitamins, minerals and amino acids that are then further tailored to the individual based on their hair analysis and which substances they abuse.

 Ours is a holistic approach to treatment that begins with a comprehensive assessment, which includes an evaluation and a proper diagnosis.
-With that critical information about the patient's physical and mental health, we develop an individualized treatment strategy.
+Armed with that critical information about the patient's physical and mental health, we develop an individualized treatment strategy.

 Individual and Family Intervention